profmikegreene/sakai-master-docker/README.md

 This creates a temporary container to do the maven build and starts containers for

 * tomcat - to serve the built sakai
 * mysql - to store sakai db
 * phpmyadmin - GUI for sakai db

-Visit [http://localhost/portal](http://localhost/portal) or whatever port you chose as `TOMCAT_PORT` in .env
+Visit [http://localhost/portal](http://localhost/portal) or whatever localhost:port/portal if you chose another port as `TOMCAT_PORT` in .env

 ### todo